OutSystems/cloud-connector/README.md

 You can tunnel any endpoint that is in the internal address range and so network accessible from the system you run `outsystemscc` on.

-You can learn more about using the private endpoints in your applications on the [Project Neo documentation site](https://outsystemsrd.atlassian.net/browse/TK-6271).
+You can learn more about using private endpoints in your applications on the [Project Neo documentation site](https://outsystemsrd.atlassian.net/browse/TK-6271).

 ### Logging